mildmojo/twine-gamepad/README.md

 twine-gamepad
 =============

-This is a Twine extension that lets you play your game with a gamepad.
+Twine-gamepad is a Twine extension that lets you play your game with a gamepad.
 It uses the HTML5 Gamepad API, which is supported in some versions of Firefox and Chrome.
 Use the analog stick and D-pad to select links; down and right will select the next link in reading order, up and left will select the previous link.